-This Special Health Report will help you better understand and manage your diabetes.
+Living Well with Diabetes helps you better understand and manage your diabetes.
 It includes detailed, updated information about medications and alternative treatments for diabetes, and a special section on weight-loss strategies.
 You’ll also learn the basics of how your body metabolizes sugar, how and when to monitor your blood sugar, and how to cope with both short- and long-term complications of the disease.
-Most importantly, you’ll…Learn More »
+Most importantly,…Learn More »

 Many people with diabetes wonder how they’ll need to adapt their eating habits.
 Myths abound when it comes to diabetes and food — one of the most common being that there is a “diabetes diet” that prohibits sugar and lists other items to avoid.
 That’s not the case, but it is important to follow a healthy diet that emphasized controlling weight and keeping blood sugar, blood pressure, and cholesterol values as close to normal as possible.

 In this report, you’ll learn about the components of a healthy diet for people with diabetes, as well as how to work with a dietitian, how to develop a meal plan, and how to fit physical activity into your schedule.
 You will learn how to recognize portion distortion, make wise choices while dining out, and stay on track with your weight-loss plan.
 Best of all, we’ve included 40 original recipes so you can put this advice into practice — starting today.

 Prepared by the editors of Harvard Health Publishing in consultation with David M. Nathan, M.D., Professor of Medicine, Harvard Medical School and Director, Diabetes Center and Clinical Research Center, Massachusetts General Hospital; and Linda Delahanty, M.S., R.D., L.D.N., Instructor, Harvard Medical School Chief Dietitian and Director of Nutrition and Behavioral Research, Diabetes Center, Massachusetts General Hospital.
 (2015)